shubhamroy665/Developing-a-Bengali-large-language-model-LLM-/README.md

 # Original Transformer for Bengali Translation [Work in Progress]

-I come from a developing country named Bangladesh.
 Our mother tongue is Bengali.
-In this project, my plan is to translate different languages to Bengali.
+In this project, my plan is to learn Transformer by doing hands on code from scratch.
 I am fascinated by transformer architecture.
 I have implemented the whole architecture from scratch using PyTorch.
 However, during machine translation, I am using PyTorch built-in transformer which is better optimized for use.
 I also have plans to deploy the model after the project.

 ## Transformer